Intern Permit

 Prescriptions:

-In the event that the intern generates a glasses and/or contact lens prescription, the supervising optometrist must sign the prescription.
+In the event that the intern generates a glasses and/or contact lens prescription, the supervising optometrist must review and sign-off on the prescription.

 Limitations of authority: